Fairness and Incentive Compatibility via Percentage Fees: Introduction

 Taking a bird's-eye view, most will agree that welfare maximization is by far the most successful ``benchmark-free'' objective in the mechanism design literature and that good mechanisms for other ``benchmark-free'' objectives usually exist only for quite restricted settings (e.g., makespan minimization in the so-called ``single parameter'' settings).
 This grim situation is, of course, not due to the incapability of mechanism designers: it is possible to prove that incentive-compatible mechanisms can only achieve few objectives.
 In fact, Roberts theorem \cite{Rob79} tells us that social welfare maximization is unique in that in some settings, the set of implementable objective functions includes only slight variants of social welfare maximization.

 Indeed, we have a good understanding of which social goals can and cannot be achieved by incentive-compatible mechanisms in many settings of interest.
 Obviously, being able to mathematically prove that incentive-compatible mechanisms are not powerful enough in some settings is of significant academic interest.
 Still, it is disappointing news from a practical perspective.
 Fairness is a case in point.
 In recent years we have seen a surge of interest in fairness.
 Notions such as EF1 (\cite{budish2011combinatorial} envy freeness up to one good), EFX (\cite{CKMPSW19} envy freeness up to any good), and the Nash Social Welfare (the product of the values of the players) have been extensively studied.
 Much of the work focused on existence and ``algorithmic'' issues: does a ``fair'' outcome exist in every instance?
 Can we find this outcome efficiently?
-Yet, even for the most extensively-studied fairness notions, we have no good mechanisms that implement them if the agents are strategic, except perhaps for relatively simple settings (e.g., \cite{BEF21,CFFKO11,CGG13})\footnote{An interesting singular exception is running the VCG mechanism when all players are unit demand: VCG outputs not only the welfare maximizing solution but also one that is envy-free \cite{L83}.}.
+Yet, even for the most extensively-studied fairness notions, we have no good mechanisms that implement them if the agents are strategic, except perhaps for relatively simple settings (e.g., \cite{BEF21,CFFKO11} ). {The work of Cole et al. \cite{CGG13} stands out as a notable exception and, in a sense, serves as the starting point of this study, as discussed later.} For example, in \cite{CFFKO11} a particular class which slightly generalizes additive valuations is shown to admit a mechanism that produces a truthful and envy-free solution, but it is shown that no such mechanism exists for slight generalizations of this class\footnote{An interesting singular exception is running the VCG mechanism when all players are unit demand: VCG outputs not only the welfare maximizing solution but also one that is envy-free \cite{L83}.}.